Sunday, December 4, 2011

 Origins Of "The Rolex President" Watch Name

-Part 11 of The History Of The Rolex President series, focuses on exploring where the term The Rolex President came from, and part 12 will focus on the evolution of the Rolex Day-Date models.
+Part 11 of The History Of The Rolex President series, focuses on exploring origin of the term The Rolex President, and part 12 will focus on the evolution of the Rolex Day-Date models.

 The Rolex President